The superfood salmon is rich in antioxidants and nutrients including omega-3 fatty acids. The abundance of omega-3s

 in this sweet and sour salmon dish are considered heart-healthy.
 In fact, salmon is one of the best sources of the long-chain omega-3 fatty acids EPA and DHA.
 EPA and DHA have been shown to be beneficial to heart health by decreasing inflammation (1,2), lowering blood pressure (3), and improving the function of the cells that line the arteries.
 Omega-3 fatty acids are essential and must come from the diet since the human body does not create them.
 The salmon, which contains the omega-3 fatty acids, are an important part of a heart healthy diet according to the American Heart Association.
 The American Heart Association also recommends eating fish rich in omega-3 fatty acids at least twice a week.
 In addition, many cardiologists believe that the unsaturated fats in salmon, namely the omega-3 fatty acids, are the nutrients that may help reduce the risk of heart disease.

-Studies have shown that other nutrients in salmon, along with the combination of omega-3 fatty acids may help reduce the risk of heart problems.
+Studies have also shown that other nutrients in salmon, along with the combination of omega-3 fatty acids may help reduce the risk of heart problems.
 These other essential nutrients include antioxidant elements of selenium and minerals of phosphorus, zinc, and potassium.
 Salmon is actually very high in potassium, even more than that of the potassium rich bananas.
 Potassium has also been shown to have a positive effect on lowering and regulating blood pressure.

 is high in B vitamins, necessary nutrients for energy and formation of red